 Being in a job search can be difficult, especially if it goes on for a long period of time.
-While it seems that jobs are easy to find, many applicants can send out countless applications and never be discovered.
-While the Internet has made job searching easier in some ways, it is just as easy to get lost in the thousands of applications being received by employers.
+While it seems that jobs are easy to find, many applicants can send out countless applications and never are discovered.
+The Internet has made job searching easier, but it is just as easy to get lost in the thousands of applications being received by employers.
 Online job application forms may be more complicated than necessary requiring pages of information to be filled out and duplicating resume information already uploaded.
-Doing this for one company is one thing, but by the time you’ve hit 80,000 job applications, you’re looking for the email address for the saintly company who just would like you to email the resume and give them your phone number.
+Doing this for one company is one thing, but by the time you’ve hit 100,000 job applications, you’re looking for the email address for the saintly company who just would like you to email them your resume and give them your phone number.

+Unemployment doesn’t have to be a time of hopelessness.
 There is plenty of time to learn, network, and do things during the day which you may not have had time for before.
-The first few months can be new found freedom, but it soon gets old.
-With too much time available, a job seeker is left to figure out what to do with all of the time during the day.
-A person can hit despair fairly quickly without using their noggin’ to reinvent the day and creating mini-goals to keep on track.
+The first few months can be new found freedom, but it soon gets old and can lead to despair.
+With too much time available during the day, a job seeker is left to figure out what to do.
+Reinventing each week with long-term and short-term goals helps to keep motivation up and a positive spirit.
 Here are a few ideas to ‘make it through’ the most difficult of days:

 - Get up reasonably early to find new energy with an entire day ahead of you.